 CSS-tricks’ excellent summary on custom properties

-https://css -tricks .com /a -complete -guide -to -custom -properties/ the original codepen that implements parametrized underlined headers
+https://css -tricks .com /a -complete -guide -to -custom -properties/ another example on codepen that implements parametrized underlined headers

 https://codepen .io /t _afif /pen /bGYEMgG